Tunisia treads path to political stability but still faces tests

 Sensitive to past tensions, the minister avoided setting a date to raise fuel prices and tackling other subsidies that balloon the state's spending bill but help poorer Tunisians.

-With few hydrocarbon reserves unlike its rich neighbors Algeria and Libya, Tunisia relies heavily on foreign tourism and remittances from Tunisians living overseas.
+With few hydrocarbon reserves unlike its rich neighbours Algeria and Libya, Tunisia relies heavily on foreign tourism and remittances from Tunisians living overseas.

 Political stability has opened up the door to credits and aid like $500 million in U.S. loan guarantees and financing from the IMF, World Bank, European Union and the Japanese government -- a total of $3.2 billion in packages.